Crazy Mountain 100: Course Guide & Cutoffs

 - Crandall from Halfmoon: ~2.5 hours driving

-- Forest Lake: Extremely rough road—you likely cannot make Crandall AND Forest Lake
+- Forest Lake: Extremely rough 4WD road—you likely cannot make both Crandall AND Forest Lake

-- Sunlight: Walk-in only, no vehicle access to the aid station itself
+- Sunlight: Hike-in only—0.7 miles from parking, no vehicle access to the station

 Race Week Schedule